Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/uv_sculpt.rst

 Lock Borders
    Locks the borders of UV islands from being moved.
 Sculpt All Islands
-   Edit all islands and not only the island under the brush center.
+   To edit all islands and not only the island under the brush center.
 UV Sculpt Tools
    Grab, Relax, Pinch
 Show Brush